Selecting your project partners: Keeping the chain strong

-In international construction projects, very different players come together on the various levels of the delivery chain, each with their own expectations and preconceptions.
+In large-scale projects, very different players come together on the various levels of the delivery chain, each with their own expectations and preconceptions.
 The contractors’ degree of professionality may vary as well as their financial soundness.
 Probably the most effective tool of risk management is the careful selection of business partners.

 When you are selecting a subcontractor for a crucial portion of your delivery scope, you may want that subcontractor to be liable for mistakes, and you also want them to be financially capable to actually pay the bill if something goes wrong.